 Our roof terrace looks rather sad right now.
 I hope many plants will come out of hibernation alive and well.
-The golden raspberry at least is already growing new leaves, the brave little thing.
+The yellow raspberry at least is already growing new leaves, the brave little thing.
 Fingers crossed for the various pepper plants!

 I couldn’t wait to go to the garden center the moment February was over!
 We bought a tulip, two daffodils, two crocuses, and an iris.
 Hopefully there won’t be a late frost, but the temperatures are usually fairly warm here.